 Breeding black Flat-coated Retrievers since 2005

-Knightcastle is breeding multi-purpose black flat-coated retrievers for obedience, hunting, show, agility or simply for pure pleasure since 2005.
+Since 2005, Knightcastle is committed to breed high quality multi-purpose black flat-coated retriever for obedience, hunting, show, agility and of course for good companion dogs.
+We also have therapy and search and rescue dogs.
 With three generations, you can find our dogs across Canada, USA and Bermuda (British oversea territory).

 Back in 1988, searching for the perfect companion dog, I fell in love with the breed in a book called 'Les chiens du monde'.
-In those days, without internet and today's search engines, finding a flat-coated retriever breeder was hard and that's how Octave, a golden retriever, came into my life, for more than fourteen years.
+In those days, without internet, finding a flat-coated retriever breeder in Canada was hard and that's how Octave, a golden retriever, came into my life and he stayed with me for more than fourteen years.
 In 2001 I finally got Darwin, my first flat-coated retriever.
 What I did not know at the time is that he was going to change my life forever.
 From a simple house dog he was supposed to be, he became a fantastic obedience and field dog, putting titles over titles, in Canada and USA.
-When Octave left this Earth to the rainbow bridge, a sweet little girl named Nova entered my family.
+When Octave left this Earth to the rainbow bridge, a sweet little girl named Nova entered my life.
 Nova passed away at 11 in August 2014 leaving behind her a humongous legacy.
 She accomplished the same titles than Darwin and even more, allowing me to found Knightcastle in 2005 with her first litter (David Bowie).

 My current dogs are Céleste, Baxter, Holly and Forrest.
 They are very active dogs and are in excellent health.
 I am not pushing them with over-training and retire them at a young age from competition.
-Their results speak for themselves.
 My dogs are part of my life and are living in the house with me, no kennel.
 I train and handle my dogs myself for the obedience, for the show ring and also for field events.
-All my dogs made their Championships in the 'Bred by exhibitor' class, without a handler.
-I am a member in good standing with the CKC, FCRSA, and the Flatcoated Retriever Society (UK), and am bound by the respective codes of ethics of these clubs.
+All my dogs made their Championships in the 'Bred by exhibitor' class, handling them myself.
 I am also a CKC carrying judge for hunt tests and working certificates for retrievers.